co-rkscrew/linux/README.md

 ------------

 - vagrant up
-- vagrant ssh
+- vagrant ssh -c '/vagrant/img_builder.sh'
-- /vagrant/build_image.sh

 If everything goes ok, an image should popup in /iso folder.